Top tips to prepare your programme

 A programme for all ages

 From Cubs to Rover Scouts — we’ve got something for everyone.

 All of our programme can be filtered by a ‘minimum age limit’, from 5 years and up, so if you choose our Kander Challenge or Lötschenpass Hike, you can be confident that it’s right for your age group.
 These age limits are really important for the safety of everyone in your group, which is why we also ask that a responsible adult (aged 18+) is also available to accompany each of your activities.

 When you are 1,200 meters above sea level, activities can feel a bit more challenging.

 That's why all our activities include a Physical Difficulty category, ranging from 'very low' to 'very high'.
 The scale is based on most of our guests' average fitness and ability and will reflect how challenging you may find an activity.
 For example, the Allmenalp Via Ferrata is considered very high, and our Winter International Campfire is very low.
 We really recommend using this when planning your group's programme.

 Plan rest days into your programme and take breaks.

-When you’re not hiking up mountains, making new friends or stepping outside your comfort zone we also recommend you take plenty of time to just rest.
-It can be pretty intense at the Permanent Mini Jamboree so make sure you look after yourself and your group.
+When you’re not hiking up mountains, making new friends, or stepping outside your comfort zone, we also recommend you rest.
+It can be pretty intense at the Permanent Mini Jamboree, so make sure you look after yourself and your group, and take time just to rest.
 Whether it’s a day spent relaxing by the local swimming pool, chilling on the campsite or trying to achieve a KISC badge, you don’t have to travel far or climb high to make the most of your experience.